tylim88/FirelordJS/README.md

 Some may question why embedded validation is necessary for databases API, as they are not endpoints(where data validation usually takes place).
 However, Firestore is a database that directly interacts with clients.
 Therefore, it is necessary to have validation for triggers, as security rules may not always suffice and do not have type safe.

 Type-first approach offers better developer experience, but it doesn't anything at runtime.
-On the other hand, the code-first approach may require some initial trade-offs in developer experience, but it can do everything.
+On the other hand, the code-first approach may require some initial trade-offs in developer experience, but it can do both typing and validation.

-Another alternative is code generation, keeping the original developer experience and generate `zod` validation for those working with triggers.
-I want to avoid code generation if possible, because our single source of truth now involving 2 steps(changing types and generating code), which can be a potential point of failure if we forget to generate code after changing types.
+~~Another alternative is code generation, keeping the original developer experience and generate `zod` validation for those working with triggers.
+I want to avoid code generation if possible, because our single source of truth now involving 2 steps(changing types and generating code), which can be a potential point of failure if we forget to generate code after changing types.~~

+Update: Only children would choose, but adults want them all.
+I will keep the existing type-first approach and add code-first approach.
+No code generation, users are free to choose type-first approach or code-first approach.

 ## Trivial